Introductory Activity – What Is It?

 Materials: index cards or paper squares, athletic headband

 Mix the cards.
 Choose a volunteer to stand in front of the other kids.
 Place the headband on her head.
 Choose a card and show to the other children but keep the volunteer from seeing it.
 Slide the card in the headband so the rest of the kids will remember what the word is.
 The volunteer can ask 10 questions for others to answer.
 After the 10 questions, ask the child to tell the word.
 If she cannot name it, show the word.
 Choose another volunteer to play the game.
-After a few rounds, tell kids that the Holy Spirit will help people tell about Jesus.
+After a few rounds, tell kids that people can tell what they know about Jesus.

 Live It Out

 Set the timer for 15 seconds.
 Ask a review question.
 After you read the question, tell kids to go and tell the answer to as many friends as possible in the allotted time.
 Or, if they do not know the answer, they can go and ask someone the answer and then tell it to others.
 After timer sounds, call kids back together and ask a volunteer to tell the answer.
 Reset the timer and repeat with the next review question.
 (Shorten or lengthen the time allotted as needed.)
 Say the Life Point together.

 Craft – Sentence Books

 Materials: construction paper and white paper cut into 3-by-8-inch strips, markers or pencils, staplers with staples